BangYoon/tensorflow-fast-style-transfer/README.md

 *Optional* :
 * `--max_size`: Maximum width or height of the input images. *None* do not change image size. *Default*: `None`

-## Train time

-Train time for 2 epochs with 6 batch size is 5~6 hours.

 ## References
 Tensorflow implementation : https://github.com/lengstrom/fast-style-transfer